-Figure 2 describes the details of first stage of Figure 1.
-When starting a group project, everyone in the group should have a meeting to discuss each member’s different abilities to the project.
-The member who has the most obvious leadership should be act as a group leader.
+Figure 2 describes the details of the first stage of Figure 1.
+When starting a group project, everyone in the group should meet to discuss each member’s different abilities in the project.
+The member who has the most obvious leadership qualities should act as the group leader.

-After decided the group leader, the group leader should sign in the system, create a group project and input some details of the project, such as project name, start time, end time and description.
+After deciding on the group leader, the group leader should sign into the system, create a group project and input the details of the project, such as project name, start time, end time and description.

-When finished creating a project, the user who did this will be treat as group leader automatically, then the group leader can continue create tasks belong to the project.
-In creating tasks, the group leader should give details to each task, like task name, start time, due time, description.
-A task also have a property of predecessor task, it could be set when creating the task.
+When the project creation is finished, the user who did this will be treat as group leader automatically; the group leader can then continue creating tasks belonging to the project.
+In creating tasks, the group leader should give the details of each task, like task name, start time, due time and description.
+A task also has the properties of any predecessor task, which can be set when creating the task.

-After finished creating the task, the group leader can assign the task to a group member.
-After finished assignment to all group members, some unassigned task can be leave temporarily to wait group member who can finish his/her assigned task quickly and back then request unassigned tasks.
-If the task assignment request has been confirmed, an e-mail with task information will sent to the group member.
+After they have finished creating the task, the group leader can assign the task to a group member.
+After they have finished assigning tasks to all group members, any unassigned tasks can be left temporarily to await group members who finish their assigned task quickly and then request any unassigned tasks.
+If the task assignment request is confirmed, an e-mail with task information will sent to the group member.

 Figure 3 - Group project work flow: Do tasks

-Figure 3 is related to the stage of doing task in Figure 1.
-In the progress of this stage, group member login in to the system and then they will be redirect to the summary page.
-In the summary page, they will see columns including tasks doing, tasks to do, tasks waiting and tasks finished.
-If there is no task in a column, the column will be hided to save space of the summary page.
+Figure 3 is related to the Do Task stage of Figure 1.
+In this stage, group members log in to the system and are redirected to the summary page.
+On the summary page, they will see columns, including tasks which are being done, tasks to do, tasks waiting and tasks finished.
+If there is no task in a column, the column will be hidden to save space on the summary page.

 Meaning and conditions of tasks columns table here

-When a user signed in, all the user’s tasks which not yet begun will be placed at the “tasks to do” column.
-When the user clicks one of the tasks, a page of starting the task will be displayed.
-After this, user can create directories to the task as a structure of file storage.
-Then the user can start doing the initial version of files within for the task offline.
+When a user signs in, all the user’s tasks which have not yet begun will be placed in the “tasks to do” column.
+When the user clicks on one of the tasks, a page for starting the task will be displayed.
+The user can create directories for the task as a structure of the file storage.
+The user can then start creating the initial version of the files within the task offline.

-Once some files finished, or at a milestone, the user can upload them to the task at any time.
-When uploading file, the user will be force quested to input some description to the uploading/change of the file, and also need to describe the task version commit, because each time of file change will generate both a new version of file and task by the tracking consideration.
-After submit changes, the user can download his/her change at any time for further work.
-If he/she re-uploads the file with changes, of course both a new version of file and its task will be generated.
-The older version will still be kept in the system as a historical version for in case use.
+Once a file is finished, or once a milestone is reached, the user can upload files to the task at any time.
+When uploading a file, the user will be requested to input a description about the uploading/changing of the file.
+They also need to describe the task version commit, because each time the file changes will generate both a new version of the file and the task by the tracking consideration.
+After submitting the changes, the user can download his/her changes at any time for further work.
+If he/she re-uploads the file with further changes, again, both a new version of the file and its task will be generated.
+The older version will still be kept in the system as a historical version for “in case” use.

-In a group project, there may have some unassigned tasks for group member who has already finished their work and still have time remaining to do more work.
-If this kind of group member wish take unassigned tasks, the can click buttons near the unassigned tasks to send request to group member.
-When group member received the request, he/she can approve the request and assign the task to the user wish to do it.
+In a group project, there may be some unassigned tasks for group member who have already finished their work and still have time left to do more work.
+If a group member wishes to take on an unassigned task, they can click next to any unassigned tasks to send a request to the group leader.
+When the group leader receives the request, he/she can approve the request and assign the task to the user who wishes to do it.